 You can’t ignore the distinct smell of a sewer problem.
 If you notice a persistent odor like rotten eggs or raw sewage in your home, sewer gas is likely escaping your pipes.
 Your plumbing system is designed to be airtight, so this smell is a major red flag.
 It could mean there’s a crack in your sewer line or a blockage is forcing gas back up through your drains.
 Don’t just mask the odor; it’s a clear warning that your plumbing needs immediate attention.

-Puddles Near Your Floor Drains
+Finding Puddles Around Floor Drains

 Since water flows downhill, the first physical sign of a sewer backup often appears in the basement.
 Look for unexpected puddles forming around your floor drain, especially after heavy rain.
 When the main sewer line is blocked or overwhelmed, it will push water out of the lowest drain in your house.
 This can quickly lead to significant water damage.
 If you find water seeping from your floor drain, it’s a strong indication that the main line is in trouble.